CSSETransferOrientation/ast-manipulation-and-testing-hlathery/README.md

 ## Critiques

 I think the only thing that I really didn't enjoy doing was the testbench.
 I found myself really enjoying learning how the class worked, and then implementing the identities.
 However the testbench just felt very irrating to deal with and I didn't exactly understand to much of what I was doing, I was just trying to run parallel to what we had done in class with the recursionIO.

+;;> Tests are pretty sparse so you missed a couple of bad bugs.
+Overall looks pretty good though!